-In October 2018 in Melbourne, Australia the World Federation of Colleges and Polytechnics will explore new challenges in vocational and professional education and training arising from advances in technologies and automation and the impact on work, societies and peoples who may be displaced due to changing economic and global circumstances.
+In early October 2018 in Melbourne, Australia the World Federation of Colleges and Polytechnics explored new challenges in vocational and professional education and training arising from advances in technologies and automation and the impact on work, societies and peoples who may be displaced due to changing economic and global circumstances.

-Hosted by Australian TAFEs, the Congress brings together community colleges and polytechnics from around the world and experts in professional and vocational education and training.
+Hosted by Australian TAFEs, the Congress brought together over 800 delegates from community colleges and polytechnics from around the world and experts in professional and vocational education and training.

 Preparing for the Skills Future, Now will make a difference to the outcomes of millions of vocational and professional students world-wide.

-The 2018 World Congress will focus on action based solutions to these challenges.
+The 2018 World Congress focused on action based solutions to these challenges.

 THE WORLD CONGRESS STARTS IN